stratpoint-daniel-eullo/kafka-training/docs/training/day05-schema-registry.md

     - Test schema evolution in staging
     - Monitor Schema Registry health

+## Practice Exercises

+Ready to practice what you learned?
+Complete the **[Day 05 Exercises](../exercises/day05-exercises.md)** to apply today's concepts.

+These hands-on exercises will help you master the material before moving forward.

 ## Next Steps

 Continue to [Day 6: Streams Processing](day06-streams.md) to learn about real-time stream processing with Kafka Streams.